Rendering Lists

 re-render the entire list, just change the part that needs to be updated.

-For this reason, Sycamore introduces two utility components called Keyed
+For this reason, Sycamore introduces two utility components called Keyed and

 Indexed lists